Set Up

 Background

-The background is used on both the Discover page (left image) and the page where researchers start a new registration (right image).
+The background is used on the Registry Home page.
 The background can be either an image, pattern, or solid color.

 We recommend using content that's darker as white text is used on top of this visual.